 -- Ensure the long-term sustainability of the Biobank as a resource.

 Any funds donated will be split between these aims, with collaborating research projects to be chosen by the UKMEB Guardian Board.

 -- £10,000 would enable a further blood sample and data release,

 -- £25,000 would enable the release of samples for two or three studies to be conducted,

 -- £40,000 would sustain the UKMEB for 6 months in its entirety.

 All donations directly support our group’s work, helping enhance and expand our research and ensuring project sustainability.
 If you are a UK Taxpayer, your kind donation is Gift Aid eligible.

 Donations of any amount are welcome.
-Your gift could cover freezer storage of one set of blood samples for five years (£5), tubes for one blood draw (£10), a set of laboratory blood tests (£50), or medical equipment for clinical measurements (£2,500).
+Your gift could cover freezer storage of one set of blood samples for five years (£5), tubes for one blood draw (£10), a set of laboratory blood tests (£50), one visit by the Research Nurse to a severely-affected participant (£150), or medical equipment for clinical measurements (£2,500).

 We will report back to all donors on the progress of research projects funded by this appeal.
 Thank you for helping support sustainable ME/CFS research into the future.
 More information about us can be found at http://cureme.lshtm.ac.uk/.